uwei/jassijs-reporteditor/README.md

 Aggregate functions could be used to calc arrays or groups.
 Function | Description
 --- | ---
-AVG(array,field) | returns the average of a set.
-COUNT(array,field) | returns the number of items in a set.
-MAX(array,field) | returns the maximum value in a set.
-MIN(array,field) | returns the minimum value in a set SUM(array,field) | returns the sum of all or distinct values in a set
+avg(array,field) | returns the average of an array. count(array,field) | returns the number of items in an array. max(array,field) | returns the maximum value in an array. min(array,field) | returns the minimum value in an array sum(array,field) | returns the sum of all values in an array

 [Here](https://uwei.github.io/jassijs-reporteditor/web/#do=jassijs_editor.CodeEditor&file=demoreports/23-Datatable.ts) is an example.
 ```javascript